L13/vscode-projects/README.md

 #### All Platforms

 * `New Favorite Group` - Add a new favorite group.
+Favorite groups are by default independent to workspace groups, but they share the same name pool.
+If a workspace group is added to favorites the group stays connected to the workspace group.
+Changes in this group also affects the workspace group and vice versa.
 * `Collapse All` - Collapse all groups.

 ### Favorites Context menu